Muniba Mazari

-Muniba Mazari Baloch (Urdu: منیبہ مزاری; born 3 March 1987, also known as the Iron Lady of Pakistan) is a Pakistani activist, anchor artist, model, singer and motivational speaker.
-She became the National Ambassador for UN Women Pakistan after being shortlisted in the 100 Inspirational Women of 2015 by BBC.
+Muniba Mazari Baloch (Baloch: منیبہ مزاری; born 3 March 1987) is a Pakistani activist, anchor, artist, model, singer and motivational speaker.
+She became the National Ambassador UN Women Pakistan by BBC in 2015.
 She also made it to the Forbes 30 under 30 list for 2016.

-Muniba Baloch is also Pakistan's first model and anchor who uses a wheelchair.
-She uses a wheelchair due to injuries sustained in a car crash at the age of 21.
-She appeared as a host on Hum News's social show Main Nahi Hum.

 Personal life

-Muniba Mazari baloch is from a Baloch background, belonging to the tribe of Mazari.
-She was born in Rahim Yar Khan which is in southern Punjab on 3 March 1987.
+Muniba Mazari Baloch belongs to the Baloch Mazari tribe.
+She was born in Rahim Yar Khan, in southern Punjab on 3 March 1987.
 Muniba went to the Army Public School, and later attended college in her native home town for a BFA.
 At the age of 18, before she could complete her studies, she was married.
 In 2008, she was involved in a crash, which left her paraplegic.

 Crash and recovery

 On 27 February 2008, Muniba and her husband were travelling from Quetta to Rahim Yar Khan.
 Their car was in a crash, in which she sustained several major injuries, including broken bones in her arm (both radius and ulna), rib-cage, shoulder blade, collarbone and spine.
-Her lungs and liver were also deeply cut.
-Moreover, her entire lower body was left paralysed.
+The spinal injury left her entire lower body paralysed.
 She was taken to a nearby hospital, which was ill-equipped to deal with such a severe case.
-She was then moved to a hospital in Rahim Yar Khan, and eventually, she was admitted to the Aga Khan University Hospital, Karachi.
+She was then moved to a hospital in Rahim Yar Khan, and eventually to the Aga Khan University Hospital, Karachi.
 Post-surgery, she was left bed-ridden for two years.
 Physiotherapy started, which helped her recover enough to use a wheelchair.

 After treatment for her injuries, Muniba moved to Rawalpindi.
-In 2011, four years after the crash, Muniba adopted her son, Nael.
+In 2011, four years after the crash, Muniba adopted her son, Niele.